staxrip/staxrip/docs/generated/commands.rst

     * - name <string>
       - Tool Name: Tool name as shown in the app manage dialog.

-.. option:: -TestAndDynamicFileCreation
+.. option:: TestAndDynamicFileCreation

     Development tests and creation of doc files.

-.. option:: -WriteLog:header,message
+.. option:: WriteLog

     Writes a log message to the log file.